What is Zidoval Gel?

 Our online Doctors will usually consider prescribing Zidoval Gel to adult women suffering from bacterial vaginosis.
 In order to receive a prescription, you must satisfy the basic health requirements to use Zidoval Gel.
 If you are allergic to the active ingredient metronidazole or to any similar nitroimidazole antibacterials, or to parabens (a preservative agent) you cannot use the gel.

 If you are in the first three months of pregnancy or are breastfeeding, you should advise our online Doctor.
-When you complete the short online medical questionnaire, our duty GP will immediately check whether Zidoval Gel is safe for you to take.
+When you complete the short online medical questionnaire, our duty doctor will immediately check whether Zidoval Gel is safe for you to take.
 If we cannot issue a prescription for Zidoval Gel, you may be offered a different treatment for bacterial vaginosis like Dalacin Cream or Metronidazole.

 What doses of Zidoval Gel are available?

 Zidoval Gel contains a 0.75mg concentration of the antibiotic metronidazole.
 A 5 gram dosage of the gel is self-administered into the vagina using one of the disposable applicators that are provided with the gel.
 This is a quick and painless procedure, and the gel itself should cause no discomfort when it is inside your body.
 Your online Doctor will give you precise individual instructions about how and when to apply the gel.
 A typical course of treatment for bacterial vaginosis involves applying a single dose every night before going to bed.
 This is repeated for five consecutive nights.

 You may find that your symptoms rapidly ease, or even disappear altogether after you start treatment.
 You should still continue to apply the gel exactly as instructed by our doctor.
 If you cease the treatment prematurely, your bacterial vaginosis may rapidly return and could be harder to treat.

 How to use Zidoval Gel?